Skip to main content

 5. Ensure there is a working pattern assigned via the Working Pattern field.

-If a working pattern is assigned, make a note of the name and move onto the next section.
+If a working pattern is assigned, make a note of the name and move on to the next section.

-Section 2 - Check the working pattern has a week number & pattern days assigned
+Check the working pattern has a week number & pattern days assigned

 If an employee has a working pattern assigned to them that doesn't have a week number & working schedules assigned, the validation will silently fail.
 As such, you should check that the working pattern identified in Section 1 is configured correctly.

-3. Click on the Days Tab.
+3. Click on the Days tab.

 If the working pattern does not have a week and working days assigned, then timesheets will silently fail for anyone on this working pattern.
-You should add Week 1 into this tab with valid working schedules for the relevant days.
+You should add Week 1 to this tab with valid working schedules for the relevant days.
 You can do this using the new button found in the days tab.

-πŸ“Œ Note: Ensure that the first week in the working pattern is set to week 1.
+📌 Note: Ensure that the first week in the working pattern is set to week 1.

 Working schedules are still not valid for timesheets if they do not have periods assigned.
 As such, you should ensure that the working schedules assigned to the working pattern do indeed have periods within them.

-3. Click on the Periods Tab.
+4. Click on the Periods tab.

 Are there periods assigned?

-Section 4 - Check that the employee is employed for the week submitted?
+Check that the employee is employed for the week submitted?

 • Which employee has been impacted by the issue?